Hugo von Pohl: First World War

+As High Seas Fleet commander, Pohl adopted a very cautious strategy in order to preserve the strength of the surface fleet.
 Aboard his flagship, SMS Friedrich der Grosse, Pohl conducted a series of short operations into the North Sea over the course of 1915.
-None of these operations ventured outside of the southern end of the North Sea, and the fleet never encountered any British forces.
+None of these operations ventured outside the southern end of the North Sea, and the fleet never encountered any British forces.
 Pohl became seriously ill from liver cancer on 8 January 1916 and was taken to a hospital ship.
 He was subsequently moved to Berlin for surgery.
 He was relieved of command due to his poor health on 23 January; his replacement as fleet commander was Reinhard Scheer.
 Pohl died a month later, on 23 February.
 Shortly before his death, he was awarded the Order of the Red Eagle with oak leaves and swords for his command of the fleet.
 In 1920, Pohl's widow Ella published some of his papers in an effort to defend his reputation from postwar criticisms.